Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 Paint it and you're done!

-The glass that we used was a Starfire base, Bronze Rust Copper and Bronze Reflective on top.
+The glass that we used was a Starfire Base Glass, Bronze Rust Copper Base Glass and Bronze Reflective Base Glass on top.

 Marcia 7